2019 NCLCA President's Outstanding Learning Center Award for Specialized Populaitons

 Complete nomination/application letter that summarizes the center strengths and achievements (2 pages maximum)

-Submit letter of endorsement from the institution's President, Vice-President, or Dean
+Submit letter of endorsement from the institution's President, Vice-President, Dean, or senior administrator

 Submit a detailed description of the center following this numbering sequence (10-12 pages max).
 We are not able to accept materials beyond the 10-12 page limit.
 However, items for the responses to #8 and #9 are to be included at the end and do not count in the 10-12 page limit.